dataforseo/TypeScriptClient/README.md

 The documentation for code objects, formatted in Markdown (.md) is available [here](./docs/).
 Offical documentation for DataForSeo API is avaliable [here](https://docs.dataforseo.com/v3/?bash).

-Code Objects documentation in .md format was generated using [typedoc-plugin-markdown](https://www.npmjs.com/package/typedoc-plugin-markdown) and placed [here](./docs)

 ## Code generation

 Code generated with using [NSwag lib](https://github.com/RicoSuter/NSwag)